Planter Boxes: 5 Tips for Selecting the Best One

 Tip #1: Your Planter Box Depth Determines What Plants You Choose

-Planter Boxes come in various sizes.
-So, your first step is choosing one that will fit your space.
+Planting Boxes come in various sizes.
+So, your first step is to choose one that fits your space.
 Its size will also determine what types of vegetables you can grow.

-Your main concern is the container’s depth.
+Your primary concern is the container’s depth.
 The larger your planting box, the more plants you can grow.
 However, the depth of your gardening container determines what you can grow.

 Your gardening container’s depth also impacts soil moisture.
-Deeper planter boxes require less watering due to their added soil volume.
-There's another advantage to containers with more soil between the side and bottom.
+Deeper planting boxes require less watering due to their added soil volume.
+There's another advantage to containers with more soil between the sides and the bottom.
 It helps protect plant roots from temperature extremes.

 Appropriate Gardening Box Depths for Various Plants